A boy treated this year on the Africa Mercy for removal of his tumor

 Working here on the Africa Mercy, I have the privilege to witness lives being changed on a day to day basis- disfigurements being removed, the lame given the ability to walk, sight given to those blinded by cataracts.
 Babies coming severely malnourished, many with a cleft lip and or palate and their lives are truly saved through the work done here.

 The patients not only have to cope with their physical ailment, but many times something that can be much more devastating: the attached stigma.
-A common view held here in Benin of those with disfigurements is that they are under the power of a curse, which many times is enough to be shunned from their community.
+A common view held here in Benin of those with disfigurements is that they are under the power of a curse, which many times is enough to be shunned from their community.-LIDS_1A_LO.jpg)

 This aspect of the work here I find the most challenging and heart breaking.
 How do you convince someone that life is beautiful; that life is not expendable and its value is intrinsic?
 I do have hope for these people and believe in the work being done.
 I pray that through our efforts, we may show the people here, our patients that life is valuable.
 We are here to serve them and love them regardless of the way they look.
 We encourage mother and baby bonding and congratulate the mother on how beautiful her baby is… and from time to time us nurses are given the privilege to hold the babies which we take great and obvious joy in.
 Our mission is to transform lives by love- and on occasion I am given the opportunity to witness this happen before my very eyes.